-In a fluid industry, Fleetistics craved predictability in costs, uptime and better customer support.
+In a fluid industry, Fleetistics craved predictability in costs, uptime, and better customer support.
 “We just didn’t receive this in a cloud environment, so we started to look for alternatives,” says Arnold.

-High Velocity Doesn’t = High Costs
+High Velocity Doesn’t Equal High Costs

 Fleetistics started small just to test the waters.
 “I did a Google search for affordable dedicated server hosting and Hivelocity’s name came up,” says Arnold.
-Hivelocity is a premier provider of dedicated servers, private cloud and colocation hosting solutions to customers from over 130 countries at its eleven world-class data centers.
+Hivelocity is a premier provider of dedicated servers, private cloud, and colocation hosting solutions to customers from over 130 countries at its eleven world-class data centers.
 “At first, we only moved a couple of marketing sites off of Azure’s cloud into hosting with Hivelocity.”

 At the time, Arnold wasn’t considering Hivelocity as a long-term replacement for Microsoft’s cloud platform, but that soon changed.
 “The initial choice of Hivelocity was based mostly on pricing,” says Arnold.
 “However, Azure’s pricing kept going up, so we started reviewing the cost to add additional physical servers to Hivelocity for hosting and rearchitecting our system to run on servers.
 Our analysis revealed that it would be cheaper to completely rearchitect on Hivelocity bare-metal instead of continuing to pay for Azure.”

-Getting Off of Microsoft’s High Priced Cloud
+Getting Off Microsoft’s High Priced Cloud

-Arnold and his team mapped out a plan to get off of Microsoft’s pricey cloud.
+Arnold and his team mapped out a plan to get off Microsoft’s pricey cloud.
 “A year later, we literally had everything rearchitected and running smoothly at Hivelocity,” says Arnold.
 “We initially had six servers running VMWare virtualization, but Hivelocity has a specific server type with more cores in it which has allowed us to get even better performance out of just four machines.
-We now have 4 Linux-based servers where we run both Windows and Linux VMs and achieve a very “cloud like” experience.”
+We now have 4 Linux-based servers where we run both Windows and Linux VMs and achieve a very “cloud-like” experience.”